loadero/loadero-python/README.md

 ```

 This time the ignored value is filters.
 It can be ignored because no filters
-where applied.
+were applied.

-Let's assume that the project has 28 tests numbered from 1 to 28, then this read
+Let's assume that the project has 28 tests numbered from 1 to 28, then this
-all operation would return test with numbers from 11 to 28.
-This happens because
+read-all operation would return tests with numbers from 11 to 28.
+This happens
-the returned resources where offset by 10 and the next resource after 10th is
+because the returned resources were offset by 10 and the next resource after the
-11th.
-Only 18 resources where returned because the remaining resources after
+10th is the 11th.
+Only 18 resources were returned because the remaining
-offset where smaller than the defined limit - 20.
+resources after offset were smaller than the defined limit - 20.

 `pagination` is an instance `PaginationParams` class from
 `loadero_python.resources.resource` module.
 It contains information about the